cmu-delphi/delphi-epidata/docs/api/v5-signals/flusurv.md

 ## Limitations

-- "FluSurv-NET currently comprises more than 90 counties and county equivalents in 14 states."
-FluSurv-NET catchments cover approximately 10 percent of the U.S. population (34 million people).
-Rates reflect designated counties in participating states and do not represent entire statewide or nationwide populations, although the covered population is demographically similar.
+- FluSurv-NET comprises more than 90 counties across 14 states, covering approximately 10 percent of the U.S. population (34 million people).
+Rates reflect designated catchment counties in participating states and do not represent entire statewide or nationwide populations, although the covered population is demographically similar to the national population.
+- Surveillance was established for children younger than 18 during the 2003–04 season and expanded to include adults during the 2005–06 season.
+Earlier seasons do not include adult data.
 - Network composition changes over time as states and hospitals join or exit surveillance.
 For instance, North Carolina joined during the 2023–24 season, and Ohio ceased participation after 2024–25.
 - FluSurv-NET tracks patients hospitalized with laboratory-confirmed influenza.
 Variations in clinical testing practices across facilities and seasons can influence case detection.
-- "FluSurv-NET was established for children younger than 18 years of age during the 2003-2004 season and was expanded to include adults during the 2005-2006 season"

 ---